Resultats d analyse

 The image displays a multi-lane highway with heavy traffic, an adjacent lower road, and a body of water with numerous large ships anchored in the distance.
+To the left, there is a building with a prominent sign.

 The image shows a large coastal highway with multiple lanes and heavy traffic, typical of a major metropolitan area.
 The presence of port cranes and ships indicates proximity to a significant port.
 The architecture and road infrastructure, along with the style of street lamps and vehicles, suggest a European-Asian transcontinental city.
 The sunset direction and coastal layout match the northern shore of the Sea of Marmara.
 This is consistent with the highway near the Haydarpaşa Port area in Istanbul, Turkey.
 The visible urban density and port infrastructure strongly support this location.